jonwhittlestone/knowledge/NodeJSCompleteGuide.md

 ---

-## Module 02.
+## M02.
 Optional JavaScript - a quick refresher

 - 12 concepts that will level up your js skills https://goo.gl/iEeDqC